JohnMurray/johnmurray_io_old/blogs/2012/06/03/API-Anti--Patterns.md

 #### Step 3 - Send JSON via HTTP POST

-In terms of length and complexity, send a request isn't too cumbersome of a process.
+In terms of length and complexity, sending a request isn't too cumbersome of a process.
 Assuming that we have already serialized the JSON into a Stream object, sending our request looks like the following: